If you are looking to find out how long does it take to install Windows 10 on your computer, the answers boil down to two main factors:

 In fact, the difference is so notable that many [including myself] advocate upgrading your old HDD to an SSD instead of going and purchasing a new laptop or desktop to use Windows 10.

-But why does SSDs make such a big difference?
+But why do SSDs make such a big difference?

 An SSD is similar to memory stick storage [USB stick] in that there are no moving components inside it.
 In contrast, an HDD reads information from the correct place located on a spinning storage platter using a mechanical arm with a read/write head attached.